Expand To Show Full Article

 grandpa and grandma

-Italian has two kinds of “you”, unlike English.
+In Italian, unlike English, there are two kinds of “you”.
 There’s a singular “you” (tu) and then there’s a plural “you” (voi).
-If you are addressing a group, you will need to conjugate any verb or pronoun accordingly.
+When addressing a group, you must conjugate any verb or pronoun accordingly.

-If you take a closer look at the conjugation table above, you will notice that the conjugation for the subject pronoun voi is siate.
-This is why we will say siate pazienti!
+If you take a closer look at the conjugation table above, you will see that the conjugation for the subject pronoun voi is siate.
+Therefore, we will say siate pazienti!

 Siate pazienti con lui, è il suo primo giorno di lavoro qui.